 However, Rocket’s new home in the rocket is short lived.
 The Alabama Space Science Exhibit Commission recently announced in their quarterly meeting that they plan on starting restoration on the Saturn I in August.
 The successful fundraising campaign that helped restore the Saturn V mockup has also helped make available funds to help kick off additional restoration efforts on the smaller rocket.

-The center has been catching up on long-needed restoration of outdoor exhibits in hopes of having most of the work completed before the Apollo 50 celebration this summer.
+The center has been catching up on the long-needed restoration of outdoor exhibits in hopes of having most of the work completed before the Apollo 50 celebration this summer.
 While the restorations look mostly cosmetic some also serve to ensure the safety of the exhibits for generations to come.
-Something that was made clear when a large piece of the Pathfinder Shuttle Exhibit fell to the ground in early summer of 2018.
+Something that was made clear when a large piece of the Pathfinder Shuttle exhibit fell to the ground in early summer of 2018.
 While there were no injuries, photos appear to show that there were guests were in the area.
 The area under the Pathfinder has been closed to guests for over a year.

 Wes is a two time Space Camp graduate and space enthusiast with a love of North Alabama.
 When he isn't busy being a dad he enjoys travel, volunteering and working his life away.
 All comments are my own.